Transfer operators and Hankel transforms between relative trace formulas, II: Rankin-Selberg theory: Introduction to the second part

-This ``$\Sym^2$-space'' of test measures (see \S \ref{ssSym2}) is a subspace $\mathcal S(\bar X/\SL_2)^\circ$ of $\mathcal S(\bar X/\SL_2)$.
-In the non-Archimedean case, it is relatively easy to describe, since the inverse of the local $L$-function $L(\chi,s)$ can be thought of as an element of the completed Hecke algebra of the torus $A_\ad$, which acts on $\mathcal S(\bar X/\SL_2)$, and can be used to ``kill'' the factor $L(\chi,s)$.
-In the Archimedean case, one needs a more delicate argument.
+In Section \ref{sec:RS} we extract a subspace $\mathcal S(\bar X/\SL_2)^\circ$ of $\mathcal S(\bar X/\SL_2)$, that is responsible for the factor $L(\chi\Sym^2(\pi),s)$ in \eqref{RSfactor}.
+In the non-Archimedean case, this ``$\Sym^2$-space'' of measures is relatively easy to describe, since the inverse of the local $L$-function $L(\chi,s)$ can be thought of as an element of the completed Hecke algebra of the torus $A_\ad$, which acts on $\mathcal S(\bar X/\SL_2)$, and can be used to ``kill'' the factor $L(\chi,s)$.
+In the Archimedean case, one needs a more delicate description based on Mellin transforms.
+The technical, although quite elementary, results that are needed for these definitions are presented in Section \ref{sec:2dim}, which the reader can skip at first reading, and consult when necessary.

 Fiberwise Fourier transform on the symplectic vector bundle $\bar X$ defines an endomorphism of $\mathcal S(\bar X)$, which descends to an endomorphism $\mathcal H_X$ of $\mathcal S(\bar X/\SL_2)$ --- this endomorphism acts on the appropriate notion of relative characters by local gamma factors